curl/everything-curl/usingcurl-verbose.md

 (The %-symbol is a special on Windows, where all occurrences of % must be doubled when using this option.)

-As an example, we can output the Content-Type and the response code from a HTTP transfer, separated with newlines and some extra text like this:
+As an example, we can output the Content-Type and the response code from an HTTP transfer, separated with newlines and some extra text like this:

     curl -w "Type: %{content-type}\nCode: %{response_code}\n" http://example.com